Local Government Financial Reporting for Counties, Municipalities, and Special Districts

 Within a few weeks after the deadline, the Auditor General sends a letter to each local governmental entity that is required to submit an audit report to the Auditor General but has failed to do so.
 Letters are also sent to entities that may be required to submit an audit report but information to make that determination (revenues and expenditures/expenses) for the fiscal year are not available.
 These letters are generally addressed to the financial contact of the entity as provided to the Auditor General on the audit report submittal checklist submitted with the audit report in a previous year.
 If such information is not available, the best contact information available from other sources is used (i.e., DEO's Official List of Special Districts Online, the Florida League of Cities membership directory, entity websites, etc.).

-The DFS may send an e-mail or attempt to make contact through other means, such as utilizing the Florida Association of Counties and the Florida League of Cities to send e-mails to their members reminding the members of the deadlines for filing the financial reports.
+The DFS may send an e-mail or attempt to make contact through other means, such as contacting the Florida Association of Counties and the Florida League of Cities and requesting them to send e-mails to their members that remind the members of the filing deadlines for the financial reports.
 They do not, however, have sufficient staff to routinely contact each individual entity that has failed to file the required financial reports.

 Once Committee staff is notified by the DFS and the Auditor General, an attempt is made to contact the entities that have failed to file the required financial reports.
 If contact information is available, Committee staff will send a certified letter to the mayor of a municipality, the chair of a county's board of county commissioners, or the registered agent of a special district.
 To ensure that your entity is promptly notified, please verify that your current contact information has been provided to one or more of the following locations, as applicable: